SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 cds compile srv --to xsuaa >xs-security.json
 ```

 The generated file then contains the configuration of the XSUAA.
-Behind the scenes, CAP has taken the authorization parts ```@(restrict ... )``` from our service definiton form [here](../ex1#exercise-16--roles-and-authorization-checks-in-cap) and created scopes and role templates from it.
+Behind the scenes, CAP has taken the authorization parts ```@(restrict ... )``` from our service definition form [here](../ex1#exercise-16--roles-and-authorization-checks-in-cap) and created scopes and role templates from it.

 For example, it finds the roles `RiskViewer` and `RiskManager` in the `srv/risk-service.cds` file: